What’s New with the California Nursing Licensure Process

 A nurse practitioner certification application fee increased from $150 to $500, as did the application fees for clinical nurse specialists, nurse midwives, and nurse anesthetists.

-A nurse practitioner hoping to renew his or her California nursing license will now pay $150, as will nurse midwives, clinical nurse specialists, and nurse anesthetists.
+A nurse practitioner hoping to renew their California nursing license will now pay $150, nurse midwives, clinical nurse specialists, and nurse anesthetists.

 If they have to file a delinquent renewal application, the cost will jump to $225.
-One significant exception: psychiatric/mental health nurses will continue to owe no fee for renewal of their licenses.
+One significant exception: psychiatric/mental health nurses will continue to owe no fee for renewing their licenses.

 Another notable exception: the cost of timely renewal of an RN license continues to be $190--and the cost for a delinquent renewal continues to be $280.

-However, that $190 is actually a fee that includes an increase to $180 that was set by statute in 2017, plus a $10 assessment for the RN Education Fund.
+However, that $190 is actually a fee that includes an increase to $180 set by statute in 2017, plus a $10 assessment for the RN Education Fund.